iflymissions/missions/src/data/about.md

 # Intro

-I am a founder and the CEO of [I Fly Missions](https://iflymissions.com) I ested in projects that touch health and safety, imaging, social impact, and aerospace.
-If you think I can be helpful to you or would like to meet me, please feel free to get in touch.
+I am a founder and the CEO of [I Fly Missions](https://iflymissions.com) If you think I can be helpful to you or would like to meet me, please feel free to get in touch.

 # Currently